writethedocs/www/docs/conf/portland/2020/news/tickets-selling-out.rst

 You'll be able to chat with most of our sponsors at the Job Fair, and a few will have booths for conversations the entire conference.

-Thanks so much to the following companies for supporting the Write the Docs conference this year:
+Thanks so much to the following companies for supporting the Portland conference this year:

 .. datatemplate::
    :source: /_data/{{shortcode}}-{{year}}-config.yaml